kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 - Put real effort into your application
 - Clearly demonstrate why you're a strong fit for the role
-- Be concise - we appreciate thorough applications, but don't pad unnecessarily
+- Be detailed, but get to the point.
+Quality over quantity.

 If you don't hear back quickly, it's not personal - we're just working through a backlog.
 Thanks for your patience and interest in Kagi..